Why we collect information about you

 To ensure that safeguarding matters are managed appropriately, access to identifiable information will be shared in some limited circumstances where it is legally required for the safety of the individuals concerned.
 The College safeguarding policy and procedures will be followed.

-Your College Nurse records will be kept for 8 years after you have left College, in line with the Royal College of Nursing recommendation for the retention of nursing records.
+Your College Nurse records will be kept for 8 years after you have left College, in line with the NHS England Records Management Code of Practice 2021 recommendation for the retention of health records.

 Access to your Information